aimarchirico/pokermaster/README.md

-# PokerMaster Pro
+# PokerMaster

-PokerMaster Pro is a React Native app built with Expo, designed to manage poker balances and synchronize data with Google Sheets.
+PokerMaster is a React Native app built with Expo, designed to manage poker balances and synchronize data with Google Sheets.
 This makes it easy to track players, input game results, and keep a running total of balances in real time.

 <p align="left">
 <img width=150 src=screenshots/Add.png/>